NotReallyJustin/Wiki-Installer/README.md

 # Wiki-Installer
-A node.js app that downloads all the evidence files disclosed on the debate wiki easily
+A node.js app that downloads all the evidence files disclosed on the debate wiki easily <br />
+Able to be hosted from local PC